ebonnecab/daily-ui/README.md

 # Daily-UI 100 Day Challenge
 I am completing daily UI challenges from http://www.dailyui.co/ to become a better designer (and front end developer) in 100 days.
-Each day, I will tackle a different element of UI design.
+Each day, I will tackle and recreate a different aspect of UI design.
 ### Prerequisites
 There are no prerequisites aside from your a computer and your favorite text-editor.
 ### Deployment